rombrew/phobia/README.md

 ## Current Status

 Now we can declare that PMC is ready to use in most applications.
-But it may be difficult to configure the PMC for some types of motors.
+But it may be difficult to configure the PMC for some types of machine.

 There are a few videos about PMC on [youtube](https://www.youtube.com/@romblv).